Shopify/mobile-buy-sdk-ios/README.md

 The integration tests that exercise the apply of gitfcards to orders will need you to create 2 giftcards:

-1. a valid gift card - you'll need the code of this one
+1. a valid gift card - you'll need the gift card code
-2. an unexpired gift card - you'll need the both the code and id of this one
+2. an unexpired gift card - you'll need the both the gift card code and id

 ## Pods
 This repo is also a CocoaPod.